-Many times, only the lower extremities (legs, ankles and feet) are affected.
-However, the face and hands may also swell.
-Throughout your pregnancy, the swelling should be slow or progressive.
-Sudden swelling, especially in the face and hands is an indication of preeclampsia.
-Swelling occurring in one leg or foot and pain and tenderness felt in either the calf or thigh could be signs of a blood clot.
-Any sudden swelling episodes should be reported to your health care provider immediately.
+Usually only the lower extremities — the legs, ankles and feet — are affected, although in some cases the face and hands may also swell.
+Normal swelling during pregnancy should be slow and progressive.
+Sudden swelling, especially in the face and hands, is an indication of preeclampsia.
+Swelling in just one leg or foot, or pain and tenderness in either the calf or thigh, could be signs of a blood clot.
+Any sudden swelling episodes should be reported to your healthcare provider immediately.

 Symptoms of Swollen Feet During Pregnancy

-Typically, swelling is a symptom of an underlying condition, including being pregnant.
-For example, when your body swells your skin appears tight and shiny.
-You may also feel warmth in the swollen area and not anywhere else.
+When your body swells, your skin appears tight and shiny.
+You may also feel warmth in the swollen area.
 Swelling associated with other symptoms could indicate a condition that could be harmful to you or your baby.
-For example, if you were to press down on the swollen area and an indention was left, the swelling might be the result of a blood clot.
+If you press down on the swollen area and an indention remains in the spot where you pressed down, the swelling may be the result of a blood clot.
 Additional symptoms to watch for include the following:

-- Pain when flexing or extending the foot (sign of blood clot)
+- Pain when flexing or extending the foot (a sign of a blood clot)

-- Red streaking through legs (sign of infection)
+- Red streaking through the legs (a sign of infection)

-- Weakening of skin (sign of blood clot)
+- Weakening of skin (a sign of a blood clot)

-- Swollen area appears purplish in color (sign of poor circulation, diabetes)
+- Swollen area appears purplish in color (a sign of poor circulation or diabetes)

 Other symptoms may indicate problems such as congestive heart failure or kidney failure.
-Talk with your health care provider about the possible causes of your swollen feet while pregnant.
+Talk with your healthcare provider about the possible causes of your swollen feet.

 What Causes Swollen Feet During Pregnancy?

 In most cases, the swelling is due to fluid retention.
-While you are pregnant, your body produces up to 50% more blood and fluids to properly nourish your baby.
+While you are pregnant, your body produces up to 50 percent more blood and fluids to properly nourish your baby.
 Additional causes may include:

 - Preeclampsia or eclampsia

-Preeclampsia and eclampsia can be a serious problem for pregnant women.
-Preeclampsia, also called “pregnancy-induced hypertension”, usually occurs from the 20th week of pregnancy until a week after delivery.
+Preeclampsia and eclampsia can be serious problems for pregnant women.
+Preeclampsia, also called “pregnancy-induced hypertension,” usually occurs after the 20th week of pregnancy.
 When seizures or comas occur, it is referred to as eclampsia.
-Preeclampsia affects your blood pressure, kidney function and your central nervous system.
-Signs and symptoms typically include a significant rise in blood pressure, puffiness in face, hands and feet that is worst early in the day, and excessive weight gain (more than 1 lb per week during last trimester).
+Preeclampsia affects your blood pressure, your kidney function, and your central nervous system.
+Symptoms typically include a significant rise in blood pressure; puffiness in the face, hands, and feet that is worst early in the day; and excessive weight gain (more than one pound per week during the last trimester).
 More severe cases of preeclampsia cause blurred vision, headaches, irritability, and abdominal pain.
 Urine tests may be needed for a proper diagnosis.
-Preeclampsia is more common among African Americans, mothers over the age of 40 or less than 20, mothers who are carrying more than one fetus, mothers who are obese before conception and during pregnancy, and those with a family history or previous experience with the condition.
+Preeclampsia is more common among African Americans, mothers over the age of 40 or under the age of 20, mothers who are carrying more than one fetus, mothers who are obese before conception and during pregnancy, and those with a family history or previous experience with the condition.

 Treating and Preventing Swollen Feet

-Many of the treatment options for you are also preventive measures to help you reduce the swelling and deal with symptoms.
+There are many preventive measures you can take, as well as treatment options to help you reduce the swelling and deal with symptoms.
 Here are some tips to help you with swollen feet during pregnancy:

 - Rest your feet as often as possible

-- Elevate your feet (at least 12” above your heart level) while resting
+- Elevate your feet (at least 12 inches above your heart level) while resting

 - Drink plenty of water and other fluids during the day